 In the last year, the company saw a 10% reduction in driver turnover, saving $8,000 in recruitment and replacement costs per driver.

-Sandra Rose-Brown, Manager of Fleet Maintenance across all eight of Dohrn’s maintenance shops, also has safety top of mind.
+Sandra Rose-Brown, Director of Fleet Maintenance across all eight of Dohrn’s maintenance shops, also has safety top of mind.
 “Maintenance is all about safety, that’s our top priority,” she said.

 Drivers never wanted to send their trucks to the shop and often there was no follow up on paper logs of unsafe vehicles until it was too late.
 Rose-Brown recalls walking in to check on her lead technician in the morning and seeing a table of paper vehicle inspection reports with corresponding keys.
 “He’s literally got 45 pieces of paper in front of him with a set of keys on each one,” she said.
 It was difficult to prioritize maintenance issues logged on paper, conduct the necessary service, and sign off on each one to make sure everything was completed.